ABOUT THE DYING HOMELESS PROJECT

 OUR RESEARCH

 We publish data and research annually highlighting how many people are dying whilst homeless across the UK.
-In 2021, The Dying Homeless Project recorded 1286 deaths across England, Scotland, Wales, and Northern Ireland in 2021.
-This was a 32% increase on the numbers reported in our 2020 study – and a staggering 80% increase over the number we published in 2019.
+In 2023, The Dying Homeless Project recorded 1474 deaths across England, Scotland, Wales, and Northern Ireland.
+This was a 12% increase on the numbers reported in our 2022 study.
 These statistics include people sleeping rough as well as those placed in emergency accommodation and other insecure settings.
 Each fatality was verified by a freedom of information request, coroners’ report, charity or family member.
-Our findings for 2023 will be released in October 2024.
+Our full findings for 2023 and for previous years can be downloaded below.

 You can download our 2020 findings here